SimulPiscator/GimpScan/README.md

 A GIMP plugin to import images from scanners on macOS.

 ## Usage
 Choose File->Create->Scanner... from the GIMP's menu.
 This will run the plugin.
-It displays an Apple ImageKit view of the scanner.
+It displays a view of the scanner that is provided by the OS, and known from Apple Image Capture.
 ![grafik](https://user-images.githubusercontent.com/28909687/82439507-15870500-9a9b-11ea-84bc-753f9883e3be.png)

 Click "Scan to GIMP".
 This will perform a scan to a temporary file in the selected format, and open the temporary file in the GIMP.